vtex-apps/organizations/docs/README.md

 ## Master data tables and schemas

-You should have these master data tables in order to use this application
+You should have created these master data entities and schemas in order to use this application

 ### Roles (`BusinessRole`)
 `BusinessRole` master data entity should be created and `Manager` role with required permissions should be exist before install this application.
 Follow [this article](https://github.com/clouda-inc/vtex-admin-authorization) if you need more help on creating roles with permission

-<details><summary>Roles Schema</summary>
+<details><summary>BusinessRole Schema</summary>

 ```

+Data Entity Name: BusinessRole
+Schema Name: business-role-schema-v1

 {
     "properties": {
         "name": {